ed-pilots-network/backend-eddn-message-listener/readme.md

 4. You can now run/debug the project main class (`io.edpn.backend.eddnmessagelistener.EddnMessageListenerApplication`) with spring profile `local`

 **keep in mind that the backend application needs to be run separately to process the messages**

+in short: docker compose up the stack, run both of the projects from IDE

 ___
 ## Reporting Issues
 To report an issue with the EDPN Backend project or to request a feature, please open an issue on the project's GitHub repository.
 You can also join the [discord](https://discord.gg/RrhRmDQD) and make a suggestion there in `ideas` section.